ssamkough/njcoronavirus-admin/README.md

 ## Credits/Disclaimer 👏

 Pictures and information written about COVID-19 are not done by me.
 Credit goes to [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/index.html).
 For more information, please visit their [website](https://www.cdc.gov/coronavirus/2019-ncov/index.html).

+## Todo ☑️

+- Automatically get data by web scraping when I click update
+  - Have it preview data that it's going to send to API (for every chart it's different, account for that)
+  - So there won't be a need to upload any files
+- Host this on the web